 Here you can find lessons to teach middle-schoolers about past climate and the ways in which scientists study it.
 These lessons feature in-class activities, using PReSto resources to supplement hands-on activities.

-Each activity has an "instructor" sheet, which details the activity preparation, and a "student" sheet, which should be printed and distributed to students.
+Each activity has "instructor" resources, which details the activity preparation, and "student" sheets, which should be printed and distributed to students.
 Some activities must be prepared in advance, so read before diving in!

 Lakes are excellent collectors of pollen (and other wind-blown material), catching and preserving a record of the surrounding environment.
 By studying lake sediment cores, scientists can reconstruct past environments and understand how they have changed over time.
 In this activity, you will collect and analyze a simulated lake sediment core to learn about past plant communities and environmental conditions.